Council of Conservative Citizens: History

 The Council of Conservative Citizens was founded in 1985 in Atlanta, Georgia, and relocated to St. Louis, Missouri.
-The CofCC was formed by white supremacists, including some former members of the Citizens' Councils of America, sometimes called the White Citizens' Councils, a segregationist organization that was prominent in the 1950s through 1970.
+The CofCC was formed by white supremacists, including some former members of the Citizens' Councils of America, sometimes called the White Citizens' Councils, a segregationist organization that rose to prominence after the 1954 Brown v.
+Board of Education ruling that struck down segregated schools.
+The CofCC's original mailing list came from the Citizen's Council, as did several members of the CofCC Board of Directors.
 Lester Maddox, former governor of Georgia, was a charter member.
 Gordon Lee Baum, a retired personal injury lawyer, was CEO until he died in March 2015.
 Earl P. Holt III of Longview, Texas is the president.
 Leonard Wilson, a former Alabama State Committeeman for both Republican and Democratic parties and state commander for the Sons of Confederate Veterans, was a founder.

 The organization often holds meetings with various other ethno-nationalist organizations in the United States, and sometimes meets with nationalist organizations from Europe.
 In 1997, several members of the CofCC attended an event hosted by Jean-Marie Le Pen's National Front party.
 Following several articles detailing some of its members' past involvement with the White Citizens' Councils, several conservative politicians distanced themselves from the organization.
-Although Representative Bob Barr had spoken at CofCC functions, in 1999 he rejected the group, saying he found the group's racial views to be "repugnant," and that he had not realized the nature of the group when he agreed to speak at the group's meeting.
-Barr gave the keynote speech at its 1998 national convention.
+Although Representative Bob Barr had spoken at CofCC functions, including its 1998 national convention, in 1999 he later disavowed the CofCC saying he found the group's racial views to be "repugnant," and that he had not realized the nature of the group when he agreed to speak at its meeting.

 In later years, the press reported the involvement of other politicians with the CofCC.
 For instance, U.S. Senate majority leader Trent Lott had also been a member of the CofCC.
 Following the press report, the Chairman of the Republican National Committee, Jim Nicholson, denounced the CofCC for holding "racist and nationalist views" and demanded that Lott formally denounce the organization.
 Although Lott refused to denounce the organization, he said that he had resigned his membership.
 Subsequently, Nicholson demanded Lott denounce his former segregationist views following a speech he gave at Senator Strom Thurmond's birthday dinner in 2002, when Lott praised the Senator's 1948 Dixiecrat presidential campaign.
 Following the controversy sparked by Nicholson's demands, Lott apologized for his past support for segregation, his past associations, and his remarks at Thurmond's birthday.
 This caused him loss of support from a number of important segregationists, not least Thurmond himself.
 Consequently, Lott resigned his post as Senate Minority Leader.